Ancient Roman Clothing

 Greek and Roman Fashions, by Tom Tierney (2001).
 Coloring book for kids.

 Clothes and Crafts in Roman Times, by Philip Steele (2000).
-For kids.
+Easy reading.

 Costumes of the Greeks and Romans, by Thomas Hope (19th century, reprinted 1986).
 More advanced illustrations, for teachers and professional costumers.